Calling Test

 Lord, I have been through things I would not wish on anyone.

-But I am starting to wonder if You are not finished with it.
-If maybe — somehow — the worst chapters are becoming the foundation for something I could not have built without them.
+If maybe — somehow — the worst chapters are becoming the foundation for something I couldn't have built without them.

 Redeem my pain.
 Heal what needs healing.
 And then use the scar to reach someone I could never reach without it.